 Farmer Cooperative Society

-These societies provide quality input such as seeds, fertilizers, insecticides, machinery, manure, irrigation equipment, support services, etc to the farmers for their development as well as welfare.
-Its purpose is to gain the advantage of large scale farming and increasing the yield.
+These societies provide quality inputs such as seeds, fertilizers, insecticides, machinery, manure, irrigation equipment, support services, etc to the farmers for their development as well as welfare.
+Its purpose is to gain the advantage of large-scale farming and increase yield.

 Example: Lift-irrigation cooperative societies and Indian Farmers Fertiliser Cooperative Limited